Skip to Content

 As soon as it reaches 288, remove pan from heat and quickly sprinkle baking soda over the mixture and stir rapidly to thoroughly mix.
 It will turn bubbly and light-colored.

-Once the baking soda is all incorporated, pour in the lined pan, but don’t “mess” with it too much because you don’t want to be popping all the tiny bubbles.
+Once the baking soda is incorporated, pour it into the lined pan, but don’t spread it; you don’t want to pop all the tiny bubbles.

 Let cool and harden then break into pieces.